Forgeigniter/ForgeIgniter-CI-3.x/README.md

 # ForgeIgniter v2.x - CI-3.x
 Friendly open source CMS forged on Codeigniter 3

+Please don't use this in production enviroments, although no security issues have been reported, the auth needs updating.
+I do plan on making a final version then moving to CI4.

 ## Installation
 To get started just upload all the files from ForgeIgniter to your webserver and go to your [www.domain.net]
 the installer will handle the rest for you.
 ![alt text](https://image.ibb.co/jToOSQ/installer.png "FI Installer")

 ## Getting Started & Guides